Some of the things that we do

 An engineering challenge for school children who bravely craft their materials into ingenious solutions.
 Rotarian Graeme Minto, founder of Domino Printing Sciences, led the judging.
 Picture from Cambridge News.

-The Rotary Club of Cambridge came out in force to support the Children in Need collection in 2015.
+The Rotary Club of Cambridge often come out in force to support the Children in Need collection.

 Rotarian Paul Henry arranged the turnout this year which was in the Grafton Centre where we collected £850 for a very good cause and met the Mayor and Mayoress of Cambridge together with several toyland characters.